Author Archives:

 The Thinking Machine

-My Role: Developer
+My Role: Prototype Developer

 Information blocks are automatically generated and placed on a shelf, based on a text list of inputs.